-Employee stock ownership plans, or ESOPs, are qualified retirement accounts – similar to 401(k)s and 403(b)s – that your employer can offer to motivate you to make the company better and drive up the stock price while providing you tax benefits for retirement savings.
+Employee stock ownership plans, or ESOPs, are qualified retirement accounts.
+Similar to 401(k)s and 403(b)s, ESOPs provide valuable incentives to employees, which in turn helps improve company revenue and drives up the stock price while simultaneously providing tax benefits for retirement savings.
 The contributions aren't taxed, and the money grows tax free in the account.
 If you take early distributions, however, you might find yourself paying penalties.

 Early Withdrawal Penalty